Learn whether mechanical breakdown insurance is right for you and compare leading providers.

 What Is Mechanical Breakdown Insurance?

-As opposed to auto insurance, mechanical breakdown insurance (MBI) covers repair costs due to mechanical failures in your vehicle, not accidents or natural disasters.
+Mechanical breakdown insurance (MBI) is a special type of car insurance that covers car repair costs due to mechanical failures in your vehicle, not accidents or natural disasters.
 MBI plans are offered by insurance companies as optional add-ons, also known as riders, to your auto insurance policy.